amida-tech/recruitment-registry/api/docs/api.md

 It an error to specify `type` for `choices` element for `choice` question.

-Once you have the JSON description of the question they can be simply posted to system
+Once you have the JSON description of the question they can be posted

 ```js
 let choiceQxId = null;